Limchheanggg/Limchheanggg/README.md

 </p>
 About Me 👨‍💻

-I'm a Data Science student passionate about technology, problem-solving, and building practical applications.
-I enjoy learning through projects and exploring how data and software can solve real-world challenges.
+I'm a Data Science student at the **Institute of Technology of Cambodia (ITC)** with a strong interest in technology, problem-solving, and building practical applications.

-Currently improving my skills through hands-on development, collaborative projects, and continuous learning.
+Over time, I've been developing skills in data science, web development, and backend technologies through hands-on projects and continuous learning.
+I enjoy building real-world solutions and exploring how software and data can create meaningful impact.

 👨‍🎓 Currently Learning